goldbear564/packing_dataset/README.md

 # packing_dataset
 This dataset was worked on by J. W. Kim (jw.kim@kangwon.ac.kr) and his colleagues.
-The features were proposed by Biondi et al. Labeled as his previous work.
+There were 125 features in the dataset, which were proposed by Biondi et al. and our previous works.
 Feel free to request datasets, but be sure to mention contributors.
 Best regards,